ComputationalPhysiology/simcardems/joss/paper.md

 # Statement of need

 `simcardems` is python package for performing cardiac electro-mechanics simulations.
 The package is developed at Simula Research Laboratory as part of the SimCardioTest project.
-One of the aims of the SimCardioTest project is develop a framework for using in-silico models to simulate the efficacy and safety of drugs.
+One of the goals of the SimCardioTest project is develop a framework for using in-silico models to simulate the efficacy and safety of drugs.

 The `simcardems` software enables simulation of drugs response of hearth tissue through a multi-scale modeling framework.